pedroanastacio/react-concepts/README.md

 <h1 align=center>React Concepts</h1>

 A little activity app to do, to train a little more about state manipulation in React.
-Developed as a solution to the Challenge: Conceitos do React offered by Rocketseat's Ignite Course.
+Developed as a solution to the challenge: "Conceitos do React" offered by Rocketseat's Ignite Course.

 ## :rocket: Try it yourself
 #### 1) Installing dependencies